Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Git.md

 ### **9. Explain the difference between `git rebase` and `git merge`.**
 - **`git merge`**: Combines the changes from one branch into another, creating a new commit that represents the merge.
 - **`git rebase`**: Reapplies commits from one branch onto another, creating a linear history.
-It can make the commit history cleaner but can be dangerous if used on shared branches due to rewriting history[7][9].
+- It can make the commit history cleaner but can be dangerous if used on shared branches due to rewriting history.

 ### **10. How do you use `git bisect` to find a bug?**
 - **`git bisect`**: A binary search tool to find the commit that introduced a bug.